EeBbHh/wristwatch/README.md

 Prototype 5 hardware: Circuit for display reset added.
 Circuit for backlight added.
 QTpy dock adjusted from 17.5mm to 18mm.

 Prototype 6 hardware: Lipo BFF circuitry absorbed to further reduce height of the stack.
 Prototype board version 5 sits at 25mm.
-Goal is to get as close to 13(smartwatch height) as possible.
+Goal is to get closer to 13(smartwatch height).

 ![ScreenShot](watch.jpg)